Should You Hire In-house Or Freelance Translators?

-With the proliferation of the Internet and digital devices, more and more translators work as freelancers, making the freelance marketplaces more dynamic and provide a highly qualified workforce for translation projects.
+With the proliferation of the Internet and digital devices, more and more translators work as freelancers, making the freelance marketplaces more dynamic and providing a highly qualified workforce for translation projects.
 The question is, with the increasing popularity of freelance translators, do translation agencies need to hire in-house translators?
-Or they can outsource all projects for freelancers?
+Or they can outsource all projects to freelancers?
 To find the answer, you should consider the pros and cons of each based on the following 4 categories.

 Having in-house translators means translation agencies can easily handle urgent projects.
 Instead of finding and testing freelancers, they can just assign the task to an internal translator who can jump right into the project.
 Working with freelancers might be more risky and challenging.
 They receive tasks from many clients.
-If your agency contacts them 5 minutes later than other agencies or end-clients, they might already work on other projects.
+If your agency contacts them 5 minutes later than other agencies or end clients, they might already work on other projects.
 So here’s a tip to work effectively with freelance translators – always reach out to them in advance.

 It is a common belief that taking advantage of in-house translators can save you a great deal of money compared to using freelance translators.
 Well, the truth is quite different.
 When hiring in-house translators, translation agencies deal with hidden costs such as insurance, over-time costs, recruiting and training costs, etc. What’s more, in the low season when there are not many orders, translation agencies still have to pay salaries for their in-house translators.
 Meanwhile, they only pay for freelancers’ completed work without any extra costs.
 In general, hiring freelance translators might be a more cost-effective choice.